If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Avonex may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you use Avonex.
 Factors to consider include those in the list below.

 - Liver problems.
-Avonex may cause you to develop liver damage.
+Avonex may cause liver damage.
 If you already have liver damage, Avonex may make it worse.
 Before using Avonex, be sure to tell your doctor about any liver problems that you have.
 They may monitor you more often than usual to watch for signs of liver damage.
 Or your doctor may recommend a different medication for you.

 - Allergic reaction.
 If you’ve had an allergic reaction to Avonex or any of its ingredients, including rubber latex, you shouldn’t use Avonex.
 Ask your doctor what other medications are better options for you.